-Ross County v Celtic
+Celtic restore lead with win over Ross County

 Post update

 Attempt saved.
-Greg Taylor (Celtic) right footed shot from the left side of the box is saved in the bottom left corner.
-Assisted by Daizen Maeda.
+David Turnbull (Celtic) right footed shot from outside the box is saved in the top centre of the goal.
+Assisted by Oh Hyeon-Gyu.

 Post update